SLU is announcing a call for applications for infrastructure grants for 2017. Here you will find the full call.

 Infrastructure funding may be granted for either or both of the following categories:

-a) Acquisition/establishment of new infrastructure, or alternatively upgrading and supplementation of existing infrastructure (investments, installations, service contracts, etc.).
+a) Acquisition/establishment of new infrastructure, or alternatively upgrading and supplementation or replacement of existing infrastructure (investments, installations, service contracts, etc.).

 b) Developing availability of the infrastructure and user support (payroll expenses for TA staff directly linked to the infrastructure that are necessary to make the infrastructure available to new potential users, including training and user support).